Laura Schlessinger: Radio career

 At its peak, The Dr. Laura Program was the second-highest-rated radio show after The Rush Limbaugh Show, and was heard on more than 450 radio stations.
 Writing in 1998, Leslie Bennett described the popularity of the show:

 In an age of moral relativity, Dr. Laura's certitude compels ...
 Schlessinger's fervor is indisputably evangelical, and her listeners believe her to be a paragon, a beacon of hope and rectitude in a dissolute, degraded world.

 In 2010—her last year on terrestrial radio—she was still No. 5.

 In May 2002, the show still had an audience of more than 10 million, but had lost several million listeners in the previous two years as it was dropped by WABC and other affiliates, and was moved from day to night in cities such as Seattle and Boston.
 These losses were attributed in part to Schlessinger's shift from giving relationship advice to lecturing on morality and conservative politics.
 Pressure from gay rights groups caused dozens of sponsors to drop the radio show, as well.
 In 2006, Schlessinger's show was being aired on about 200 stations.
 As of 2009, it was tied for third place along with The Glenn Beck Program and The Savage Nation.

-Schlessinger used "Hot Talkin' Big Shot", a song by country and blues singer and songwriter Nikki Hornsby, for several years as cue music for her radio program and for a national radio commercial advertising for the show.
-She also used "New Attitude" by Patti LaBelle.

 On August 17, 2010, during an appearance on Larry King Live, Schlessinger announced the end of her radio show, saying that her motivation was to "regain her First Amendment rights", and that she wanted to be able to say what is on her mind without "some special interest group deciding this is a time to silence a voice of dissent."
 Several of her affiliates and major sponsors had dropped her show after her on-air use of a racial epithet on August 10 (see §Use of racial slur below).
 Specifically, she said, "[n-word n-word n-word] is what you hear [in rap]."